 Under the Professional Accountants Ordinance (Chapter 50), only the following entities can provide the statutory auditing services for the Hong Kong companies:

-The duties of your Certified public accountants (“CPA”), commonly known as auditor, is to analyse the financial statements and their supporting documents and information so that the CPA can express the opinion of whether these financial statements can give a true and fair view of the company based on the adapted financial reporting standard.
+The duties of your Certified public accountants (“CPA”), commonly known as auditor, is to analyze the financial statements and their supporting documents and information so that the CPA can express the opinion of whether these financial statements can give a true and fair view of the company based on the adapted financial reporting standard.

 The CPA usually sample the accounting material and query the accountants and the directors to reach their judgment and opinion.

-The statutory auditing service for the Hong Kong company is governed by the Hong Kong standards on auditing, specified by the HKICPA which is the regulatory authority of registrar of the HK CPA.
+The statutory auditing service for the Hong Kong company is governed by the Hong Kong standards on auditing, specified by the HKICPA which is the regulatory authority of the registrar of the HK CPA.

 Therefore, the work of the CPA is standardized for the HK SMEs.
 After the auditing, the company receives a collection of documents namely “audit report”, which includes the audited financial statements and an auditor’s report.

 The auditor’s report is a report that contains the CPA’s judgment on the preparation and presentation of audit financial statements.
 When these statements are fairly appropriately presented and comply with the standards, the CPA gives an unqualified opinion which is written on the auditor’s report.

 For SMEs in HK, the importance of proper handling of accounting and statutory audit are as follows:

 Accounting and Statutory Audit are part of the tax obligation of the HK companies.
 The Inland Revenue Department requires the HK company to file the Profits Tax return and submit it with the Audit Report. (link)